 Our summer programs cover meaningful math concepts and skills, from problem solving to graphing and pattern discovery.
 This is math enrichment – designed for students who enjoy learning topics outside of the typical school math curriculum with a group of engaged peers.
 You’ll find a description of each program offered in the section above.

-On average all our online and in-person camps are for $275 / week per child.
-Our camp offering called Refresher for grade 5 is offered at $425/ week per child as it is a 5.5 hour camp.
+On average all our online and in-person camps are $275 per week per child.
+The Grade 5 Refresher summer camp is offered at $425 per week per child as it is a 5.5 hour camp.

 All our in-person camps, (except for grade 5 refresher) are week-long (Monday -Friday) and run for a duration of 3 hours each day.
 The grade 5 refresher camp runs for 5.5 hours each day for a week.